hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 You can keep your down jacket dry by storing it in a [waterproof compression bag][7] when you are hiking in wet conditions and to use your down jacket only in your tent.

-Which is the best down jacket in your opinion?
-Leave a comment below.

 [1]:	http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/
 [2]:	http://www.hikeventures.com/deals/
 [3]:	http://www.hikeventures.com/best-fleece-jackets/